PEtab-dev/PEtab/doc/documentation_data_format.md

  - `legendEntry` [STRING]

- The name that should be displayed for the correpsonding dataset in the legend and which defaults to `datasetId`.
+ The name that should be displayed for the corresponding dataset in the legend and which defaults to `datasetId`.

 ## Extensions